Revolutionized-IoT2/.github/PLATFORM-REVIEW.md

    warning is logged.
 5. **No workflow node online.** Keep the trigger as `pending` and deliver it when Elsa announces itself, subject to the TTL.
 This replaces today's drop.
+6. **QoS 1 end to end, clean sessions kept.**
+   - QoS is set by M10: QoS 1 for publishing and subscribing everywhere.
+Duplicates are handled by the idempotency keys above and the configuration hash in 7.2.
+Firmware subscribes at QoS 1, which `PubSubClient` supports.
-6. **Keep QoS and clean sessions as they are.** Persistent MQTT sessions would let the broker queue commands, but MQTT 3.1.1 has no message expiry and gives no status, so the outbox is the single place for retry and expiry.
-Firmware subscribes to commands at QoS 1 (supported by `PubSubClient`) once it sends command results.
+   - Clean sessions stay.
+Persistent MQTT sessions would let the broker queue commands, but MQTT 3.1.1 has no message expiry and gives no status, so the outbox remains the single place for retry and expiry.
 7. **The command result says "executed", not "physically confirmed".** "Executed" means the device's `ExecuteCommand`/`ExecuteCommandAsync` returned without an exception.
 Physical confirmation comes, as today, from the device's next report.